reinkaoss/Server-Side-APIs-Weather-Dashboard/README.md

 * TypeScript for type checking and improved code organization
 * Moment.js for date and time formatting

-## Running the project
-* Clone this repository
-* Navigate to the root directory of the project
-* Run npm install to install the dependencies
-* Run npm run build to build the TypeScript code
-* Open the index.html file in your browser

 ## Usage

 Visit the [deployed application](https://reinkaoss.github.io/Server-Side-APIs-Weather-Dashboard/)